QuentinFuxa/Paper-notes/How Artificial Intelligence and machine learning research impacts payment card fraud detection: A survey and industry benchmark.md

 Fraud is typically carried out repeatedly using the same CHD/payment card until it is blocked.
 It is therefore important that these sequence frauds that occur over a time period are detected as early as possible.
 There are only a few methods that describe this issue and these use statistics that are aggregated over time to improve their performance.
 It is suggested that more advanced time series modelling approaches may yield better real-world performance.

+fraud vectors have until recently slowly evolved payments industry tacitly accepting that the cost of fraud as an acceptable write-off cost of business.
+The fraud levels grew but were a disproportionately small portion of the bank profits.

+Comprehensible classifiers are essential to guide them towards a particular type of investigation and towards creating prevention that is more effective.

 Future directions:
 - data philanthropy by Mastercard